-- Scenario: You have used the Default Configuration wizard to create a default configuration, and the alerts in the Broker Administration perspective show that your broker and execution group are not running. - Explanation: At this stage, nothing has been deployed to the broker or execution group so they are displayed as not running.
+- Scenario: You have used the Default Configuration wizard to create a default configuration, and the alerts in the Broker Administration perspective show that your broker and execution group are not running. - Explanation: At this stage, nothing has been deployed to the broker or the execution group. therefore they are displayed as not running.
 After you have deployed to the broker, the correct state of the broker and execution group is displayed.